Lux hits 2 HRs, lifts Dodgers over D-backs in 10 innings

 The Dodgers jumped ahead 1-0 in the second inning when Lux hit an opposite-field homer that just cleared the left-field fence.
 It was his first homer of the season.

 Yoan López (0-1) took the loss, giving up four runs, including three earned, in one inning.
+It was another tough loss for the D-backs in a season that’s been full of them.

+“We’ve got to go out and make something happen,” D-backs manager Torey Lovullo said.
+“We’ve got to make it turn around.
+It’s extremely frustrating.
+I know you guys can see it on my face right now.
+I can’t fake it.
+I’m not a faker at all.
+I’m wearing it and the players are wearing it.
+We’ve got to find a way to make it turn around tomorrow.”

 PEDERSON OUT, SBORZ IN